Grace Gill

 Grace Gill-McGrath is a retired Australian soccer player who now works as a commentator.

 Career

 Gill played for Canberra United in the Australian W-League and for Slovácko in the Czech Women's First League.

-As of 2023 she works as a pundit and expert commentator in broadcast coverage of the A-League Women.
+As of 2023 she works as a pundit and commentator in broadcast coverage of the A-League Women.
 Gill has also begun her professional transition to main commentary (play-by-play) by calling the Western United vs Brisbane Roar Women's A-League match for Paramount+ (Australia) on 21 January 2023.